-Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
+When set in the zone statement for a master zone, specifies which hosts are allowed to submit Dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.
+This can only be set at the zone level, not in options or view.

 Note that allowing updates based on the requestor's IP address is insecure; see Section 6.3 for details.